Introducing Church Hanbrewery

 - attracting new visitors to the market and to the city centre, helping other shops in the market and in the city

 The funds raised will provide great support to this new venture and will be used for equipment and general shop fit-out.
 The founders have sufficient funds to cover the initial set-up costs, initial running costs and basic shop fit-out.
 But a lot more could be achieved in the short term with some external support.

 Crowd funders will be given credits in the shop - same as their donations - to be exchanged for goods at a discounted price for after the launch of Teardrop.

-All funding is subject to planning application and alcohol licence application approval.
+Alcohol sales license has been granted!
+All funding is now subject only to planning application approval.